• Blogs

 EIP- 2935

-EIP-2935 consists of a code change that will benefit in the next updates when the Ethereum developers will introduce Verkle trees.
+EIP-2935 consists of a code change that will benefit in the next updates when the Ethereum developers introduce Verkle trees.

 Simple Explanation